-Cushion phlox in pink - A feast for the eyes for garden and balcony
+Carpet phlox in pink - A feast for the eyes for garden and balcony

-Phlox subulata - Perennial flowering plant in the garden
+Phlox subulata - perennial flowering plant in the garden

 Sunny to semi-shady locations are ideal for the flame flower.
 Here the phlox ground cover feels very comfortable and naturally helps to prevent the soil from drying out too quickly.

 Pink Phlox - Popular Lückenfüller

 With its unobtrusive nature, pink phlox can be integrated very well between existing flower beds or path borders.
 With a height of about 15cm, it finds a perfect place in the first row of flowers and perennials.
 In order to maintain the dense growth, you should cut Polsterphlox back a little after flowering and fertilise it moderately after flowering.
 This stimulates the growth of the plant.
 The same applies to planting in a balcony box or plant pot.
 On the balcony and terrace, the pink flame flower presents itself in all its beauty and can be used all year round.
 During the cold season, the Phlox subulata does not need any protection, because the pretty flame flower is winter-hardy and evergreen.